carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 {: .bash}

-Output: screenshot of the bottom of the output showing there were 95,767 mentions of kittens on twitter in the 7 days before the command was run.
+Output: screenshot of the bottom of the output showing there were 95,767 mentions of kittens on twitter in the 7 days before the command was run. #FIXME

+# Challenge

+Format this as a challenge: #FIXME

 Try counting
 mentions of the words poker, golf, basketball, baseball, and football.
 Aggregate